opulo-inc/docs/docs/semi-assembly-3-1/wiring-3-1/index.md

 ## Installing Feeder Slots

-Follow the steps for [installing the Slot Harness](https://docs.opulo.io/feeders/2-install-harness/installing-the-slot-harness/index.md) here, and then come back to this page for guidance on plugging in the last few wires in the section below.
+The next step is installing the Feeder Slot Cable Harness.
+Select the appropriate installation instructions linked below based off your machine version.

-!!! info "This page will ask you which version of the Feeder Slot you're installing -"
+  * If your machine is a `v3.1`, [install the harness for Individual Feeder Slots](/feeders/2-install-harness/feeder-slot/#install-the-harness).

-    * If your machine is a V3.1, select `Individual Feeder Slots`.
+  * If your machine is a `v3.2` or greater, [install the harness for Feeder Slot Blades](/feeders/2-install-harness/feeder-blade/#install-the-harness).

-    * If your machine is a V3.2 or greater, select `Feeder Slot Blades`.
+After you complete this step return to this page for guidance on plugging in the last few wires in the next section.

 ## Finalize Wiring